DoxaLogosGit/final_mod_pack/FinalModPack_readme.txt

 SPECIAL THANKS:
 - Warboy and SupSuper, for bringing the OpenXCom project to life and suffering the modders' whining.
 - Falko, for his invaluable ruleset and sprite tools.
-- All the talented translators, including but not limited to: Aldorn, Bones, LouisdeFunes, MickTheMage, Nightwolf, Phobos2077, Arrakis69ct, Kammerer, Buscher and Rewkha.
+- All the talented translators, including but not limited to: Aldorn, Bones, LouisdeFunes, MickTheMage, Nightwolf, Phobos2077, Arrakis69ct, Kammerer, Buscher, Rewkha and F.E.K.

 Let us know what you think - we'll work on further improvements, after all this is the first release.
 But first and foremost, have fun playing this!
 	- Solarius Scorch